-You successfully mastered the interview dress challenges (posts here, and here).
+You successfully mastered the interview dress challenges for a job in a coporate or conservative, or creative job field).
 You made the cut and got the job – congratulations.
 Don’t buy a whole new wardrobe just yet – prior to completing your first two weeks on the new job!
 You may end up with items you’ll never wear.

 Instead wear your trusted classic items in outfits that are a little down dressed version of what you wore at the interview.
 That outfit passed their dress code once, i.e. it was a winner.
 Thus, you cannot be wrong with variations of it.